-The P0121 code triggers when the “A” and “B” circuits of your vehicle’s throttle position sensor don’t match.
-This can be a very serious problem, activating your car’s failsafe mode and limiting engine performance.
+The P0121 code triggers when the “A” and “B” circuits of your vehicle’s throttle position sensor don’t match, which can be a severe problem, activating your car’s failsafe mode and limiting engine performance.

-While failures of the throttle position sensor are the most common cause of the P0121 trouble code, you don’t want to simply replace it.
-There may be issues with the wiring, or more extensive electrical problems.
-Conducting a full diagnosis is important to make sure the code doesn’t return.
+While the throttle position sensor failures are the most common cause of the P0121 trouble code, you don’t want to replace it.
+There may be issues with the wiring or more extensive electrical problems.
+Conducting a full diagnosis is essential to make sure the code doesn’t return.

 Table of Contents

 The sensor that monitors your throttle’s movement is the throttle position sensor (TPS).
-This sensor is a potentiometer, measuring the current that passes through to indicate what position the throttle is in.
+This sensor is a potentiometer, measuring the current that passes through to indicate the throttle position.
 As the throttle opens, the voltage goes up.

-The “A” and “B” circuits of the TPS sensor should maintain a certain relationship to each other.
+The “A” and “B” circuits of the TPS sensor should maintain a particular relationship with each other.
 When the P0121 OBD2 code triggers, the ECM has detected a TPS “A” circuit voltage that’s either too high or too low compared to the “B” circuit.

 P0121 is a generic powertrain code, so it applies to any vehicle equipped with OBD2.
 You may want to follow different steps for the diagnosis and repair depending on your vehicle manufacturer, however.
 Check for any technical service bulletins for this code for your vehicle.

-When the P0121 trouble code activates, the engine will go into failsafe mode.
-This limits the response of the throttle, which prevents your car from driving above a certain speed.
+When the P0121 trouble code activates, the engine will go into failsafe mode, limiting the throttle’s response, which prevents your car from driving above a certain speed.
 In addition to the failsafe mode, you’ll likely notice some of the following symptoms: